PidgeonTools/SuperEasyAnalytics/README.md

 More features:
 Any feature missing?
 Help me optimize my addons.
 Go to https://github.com/BlenderDefender/Blender-Analytics/issues/new?template=feature_request.md to make a suggestion.
 I will look at it as soon as possible and add it if possible.

-In order to use this addon, you have to go to [Gumroad](https://gumroad.com/l/BlenderAnalytics) and get it for free.
-This is for making it possible to call you by name and to give advantages if you donated.